accelazh/accelazh.github.io/_posts/2017-06-27-Experience-In-Feature-Development-And-Rollout-Cycle.md

       * On the other side, what we implement in underlying systems may negatively interfere with upper layer systems.
 We need to understand their access pattern, special case and do the design.
 Examples are GC process of upper layer systems, anti-virus scan, or they just easily create a lot of short-life entities which bloat our memory.
       * We usualy also need to co-work with upper layer systems to understand whether our new feature is solving their key needs, or not impacting their performance/reliability SLA or something.

+  * Correctness vs Benefits
+      * An implementation may approch the most accurate math model or probability model, etc. Or, it's a ball of many practical fixes each targeting to an actual problem.
+          * The first one is nearer to academic way; it can be math elegant, but complex to implement; the actual benefit in production may however prove to be only a little improvement in the most common cases, and doing good in a few corner cases.
+          * The later one is more practical; it can be simpler, flexible to implement; and most importantly, the actual benefit and problem solved are taken into design from start; it may perform better even.
+          * The second way is the more favored way in engineering production.
+In summary, it's the benefits rather than correctness what we are pursuiing

 Usually it needs to be data-driven, and do number calculates.
 Usually we extract the key KPIs, to reflect what we prioritize, what are the most direct to end result.
 We evaluation what we can achieve in design, and test/evaluate after implementation to find the gap.
 Explain the gap, find implementation bugs, or identify the next stepstone to go from the gap we see.
 In design phase we usually do analysis on the several design alternatives, compare, and make choice.
 There are several tips on math/simulation analysis

   * Math, combinations, probability, matrix, markov model, and even stochastic process are something necessary.